abudzikowsk/TripGuide/README.md

 - [Usage](#usage)

 ## Concept
 TripGuide is built on the idea of making travel planning and exploration hassle-free.
-It aims to provide users with a secure platform to create, organize, and manage their trips while also offering a virtual travel experience for those who prefer to explore from home.
+It aims to provide users with a secure platform to create, organize, and manage their trips.
 The core concepts of TripGuide include:

 - **Secure User Authentication and Authorization**: Ensuring user data is protected through robust authentication and authorization mechanisms.